 Protocols

-Practical molecular biology methods from The Bond Lab.
-These summaries support education and research; validate reagents, times, and safety with your own lab standards before use.
-Shorter notes and updates also appear on Bond Lab Publications.
+Practical molecular biology protocols from The Bond Lab, including calcium phosphate transfection for HEK293 cells.
+These summaries support education and research; validate reagents, times, and safety with your own lab standards.
+See also methods and guides and free molecular biology tools.

 Lab protocols